-Bridget Welsh is a Visiting Professor of Political Science at John Cabot University, a Senior Research Associate at the Center for East Asia Democratic Studies of the National Taiwan University, a Senior Associate Fellow of The Habibie Center and a University Fellow of Charles Darwin University.
+Bridget Welsh is Associate Professor of Political Science at John Cabot University, a Senior Research Associate at the Center for East Asia Democratic Studies of the National Taiwan University, a Senior Associate Fellow of The Habibie Center and a University Fellow of Charles Darwin University.
 She analyzes Southeast Asian politics, especially Malaysia, Myanmar, Singapore, Indonesia and other countries in the region.
 She is committed to engagement, fostering mutual understanding and empowerment.

 Her most recent book is entitled The End of UMNO: Essays on Malaysia’s Dominant Party

 (2016).
 She has edited Reflections: The Mahathir Years

 (2008), Impressions of the Goh Chok Tong Years in Singapore

 (2009), Democracy Takeoff?: Reflections on the BJ Habibie Period

 (2013) (the Malay abridged edition Bangkit 2014).
 She is currently working on a number of projects examining democracy, electoral behavior and polling in Malaysia and regime support across Southeast Asia.
 She is also currently studying women and gender in politics in Southeast Asia, and has ongoing projects examining electoral politics, freedom in Southeast Asia, Great Power relations in Southeast Asia, and political conditions in Myanmar/Burma.